Our commitment to conduct all of our activities with integrity and in an ethical manner

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or any part of our business.
 Our Anti-Slavery and Human Trafficking Policy reflects our commitment to conduct all of our activities with integrity and in an ethical manner.

-- Amended our standard terms and conditions for supply of goods and services to include reference to compliance with the Modern Slavery Act, and these are signed up to by our suppliers;
+- Our standard terms and conditions for supply of goods and services include reference to compliance with the Modern Slavery Act, and these are signed up to by our suppliers;

-- The end suppliers have signed a code of conduct that includes the Anti-Slavery Policy;
+- The end suppliers have signed a code of conduct which includes the Anti-Slavery Policy;

 - The Anti-Slavery Policy has been added to their quality control check list, and they will report on it;

-- Also varied the terms and conditions with our UK and European suppliers who source New Goods from overseas include a section on Modern Slavery and reference to our Anti-Slavery Policy.
-These agreements also ask for the supplier to provide us with a statement confirming that they have complied with our policy and to set out what steps they have taken to assure themselves that there is no modern slavery or human trafficking in their supply chain;
+- The terms and conditions with our UK and European suppliers who source New Goods from overseas include a section on Modern Slavery and reference to our Anti-Slavery Policy.
+These agreements also ask for the supplier to provide us with a statement confirming that they have complied with our policy and to set out what steps they have taken to assure themselves that there is no modern slavery in their supply chain.